slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I divide my officers into four groups.
 There are clever, stupid, diligent and lazy officers.
 Usually two characteristics are combined.
 Some are clever and diligent -- their place is the General Staff.
 The next lot are stupid and lazy -- they make up 90 percent of every army and are suited to routine duties.
 Anyone who is both clever and lazy is qualified for the highest leadership duties, because he possesses the intellectual clarity and the composure necessary for difficult decisions.
 One must beware of anyone who is stupid and diligent -- he must not be entrusted with any responsibility because he will always cause only mischief."
 -- Kurt von Hammerstein-Equord [1878]*

+> *"You’re either part of the solution or part of the problem."
+-- Eldridge Cleaver [1935]*

+> *"A team effort is a lot of people doing what I say."
+-- Michael Winner [1935]*

+> *"Nothing will kill a great employee faster than whatching you tolerate a bad one."
+-- Perry Belcher [1947]*

 > *"Every person in your company is a vector.
 Your progress is determined by the sum of all vectors."
 -- Elon Musk [1971]*

 > *"When working surround yourself with people more sucessful than you.
 When playing surround yourself with people happier than you." (...)
 "A good organization focuses on correctness.
 A bad organization focuses on consensus."
 -- Naval Ravikant [1974]*

-> *"Nothing will kill a great employee faster than whatching you tolerate a bad one."
--- Perry Belcher *

-> *"You’re either part of the solution or part of the problem."
--- Eldridge Cleaver *

-> *"A team effort is a lot of people doing what I say."
--- Michael Winner, British film director*

 ### How to give feedback?